ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 }
 ```

-Users can now either write:
+Users can now write either:
  - `m.abs()` which will modify matrix `m` *in-place* so that it contains the
  absolute value of each of its elements
  - `abs(m)` which will return a copy of `m` with the absolute value of each of
  `m` elements, leaving `m` untouched.

-And of course, each of these function needs to have tests...
+Of course, each of these function needs to have tests.

 Add the following
 tests in `tests/Matrix.cpp`:

 ```CPP